-Tenth Circuit OKs 70-Day Sentence for Kidnapping
+10th Circuit OKs 70-Day Sentence for Kidnapping

 The U.S. Attorney’s Office appealed the sentence, and in November 2016 Assistant U.S. Attorney Carrie Capwell told the 10th Circuit that the sentence was “manifestly unreasonable” considering the trauma the young woman had been through and the mental anguish she still suffered.
 She said that Judge Marten “blamed the victim’s immaturity for her extreme psychological harm.”

-But 10th Circuit Judge Monroe McKay ruled for the panel that that under the deferential abuse-of-discretion standard, the sentence could not be considered “arbitrary, capricious, whimsical, or manifestly unreasonable.”
-Chief Judge Timothy Tymkovich joined McKay in the majority.
-Senior Judge Bobby Baldock dissented.
+But U.S. Circuit Judge Monroe McKay ruled for the panel that that under the deferential abuse-of-discretion standard, the sentence could not be considered “arbitrary, capricious, whimsical, or manifestly unreasonable.”
+Chief U.S. Circuit Judge Timothy Tymkovich joined McKay in the majority.
+Senior U.S. Circuit Judge Bobby Baldock dissented.

 The majority found that the sentence did not fall “outside the range of rationally permissible choices available at sentencing.
 While this court might not have reached the same sentencing decision in the first instance, we are not persuaded that the sentencing court abused its substantial discretion when it chose the sentence it imposed in this unusual case.”